HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 distance between buildings on the lot or exceed the

-allowed site coverage by Up to 5%, HPC may grant such
+allowed site coverage by up to 5%, HPC may grant such

 variances after making a finding that such variation is